You may like to wirelessly interface with MIRO using the included ROS interface.

 - On board your MIRO, the environment variables

-ROS_MASTER_IP are set correctly (to the IP of P3, and of your workstation, respectively) before the bridge starts—see
+ROS_MASTER_URI are set correctly (ROS_IP to the IP of your MIRO, and ROS_MASTER_URI to the decorated IP of your workstation) before the bridge starts—see

 - On your workstation,